·VA

 The next question

 I could see total consumption falling.
-But what was actually using power?
+But what was actually using power, appliance by appliance?
 Impossible to know from a single meter.

 Move to Home Assistant →